top of page

 By the 1920’s, primarily under the influence of the Mufti of Jerusalem Amin al-Husseini, the Arabs began objecting to Jewish immigration and al-Husseini instituted the first of several Arab riots, leading to the death of Jews and Arabs.

-The British intercepted many of the rickety boats that the Zionist managed to acquire to bring Jews to Palestine and placed the immigrants in detention camps, first in Palestine and then in Cypress.
-It was only after the British left Palestine in May 1948 and the State of Israel was declared that all the people in these camps were able to enter Israel legally under the Law of Return.
-These people would constitute 1/5th of the population of the future State of Israel.
+It was only after the British left Palestine in May 1948 and the State of Israel was declared that the detainees in these camps were able to enter Israel legally under the Law of Return.
+These people would constitute one-fifth of the population of the future State of Israel.
+The camps in Cyprus were closed in 1949.

 The tour:

 The tour starts at the disinfectant hut where all detainees and their clothes were disinfected.
 This also happens to be the only original building in the complex.
 The others are reconstructions.
-You are then taken to the dormitories.
-There were separate sections of the camp for men and women separated by a fence.
-Husbands and wives could meet each other once a day over the fence.
+At the back of this building is shown a movie on the daring and successful breakout of the detention center by the Palmach in October 1945, and how the Yishuv prevented the roundup of the escapees.

 The disinfectant hut